...

 Netflix is a global streaming service that offers a vast library of movies, TV shows, documentaries, anime, and original content.

 Founded in 1997 as a DVD rental company, it transitioned to online streaming in 2007 and now serves over 300 million subscribers worldwide.
-Available in more than 190 countries, Netflix provides both ad-supported and ad-free subscription plans.
+It offers a vast library of original content like Stranger Things, The Crown, and Money Heist, available in more than 190 countries.

-Netflix By the Numbers – Subscribers & Revenue
+Netflix By the Numbers – Subscribers and Revenue

 Only saying Netflix is popular is simply not enough to make you learn its potential.
 I am providing here some numbers related to the subscribers and revenue of Netflix.
 In this way, you will have an idea of how amazing this platform is.